howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 </Instruction>

-You can now try it in GraphQL Playground, with the following query:
+You can now try it in GraphiQL with the following query:

 ```graphql
 query {